Skip to main content

 Bellinzona

 In Bellinzona we explored the Castelgrande.
+The three castles of Bellinzona, Castelgrande, Montebello, and Sasso Corbaro, together with the town walls have been a UNESCO World Heritage Site since 2000.
+Castelgrande is the oldest of the three, its hill fortified since the late 1st century BC.
 The first human settlement of the San Michele hill dates back to 5500/5000 BC (Neolithic).
 In the 4th century AD the first archaeologically confirmed fortress was built.
 Various documents from the 6th century also confirm the existence of a fortification.
 In the 14th century the Latin name for Castelgrande, Castel Magnum, first appeared.
 This is also today's name, even though during the Confederate occupation the castle was called Castello di Uri (1630) or Castello di Altdorf, and in 1818 San Michele.

 • Castelgrande Bellinzona